 13 – Holiday Events this Fall & Winter

 Be aware that if you are planning a visit to Magic Kingdom this fall, Mickey’s Not-So-Scary Halloween Party has been canceled.
-Read Disney’s statement on the cancellation below:
+However, the park is still celebrating fall and Halloween with some fall fun celebrations.
+Also, Magic Kingdom will also celebrate the holiday season, though it will be modified.
+Click here to learn about what’s coming this holiday season.

 For a no obligation, FREE Quote on a Disney vacation package, please contact our travel partner Magical Vacation Planner at 407-442-0227 (407-442-0215 for Spanish).
 You can also request a FREE quote online by Clicking HERE.